souchegueye/coding_with_mosh/README.md

 Coding is fun

-I will write something to see if it will applied to the github
+I will write something to see if it will be applied to the github